weebank/based/README.md

   }

   "button": {
-    "__import": "disableableComponent",     // The "button" component imports the fields from the previous component "text": "string",
+    "__inherit": "disableableComponent",     // The "button" component inherits the fields from the previous component "text": "string",
     "color": {
         "__type": "string",